Margaret of Hungary: Later life

+Returning to Hungary with her sons, Margaret was well received by her brother, King Andrew II of Hungary (1205-1235), who granted her possessions in southern regions of the Kingdom, centered on Syrmia.
+Her sister-in-law, Queen Yolanda of Hungary, was instrumental in arranging the marriage between Margaret's son John and Matilda, daughter of Yolanda's sister Margaret of Courtenay.

 On 30 March 1223, Pope Honorius II took Margaret under his protection, issuing a document that contains a list of her properties.

 Death

-Margaret was still living in 1223.
+Margaret was still living in 1229, when she was mentioned in a papal letter.
 Her exact death date and place, and burial location are apparently unknown.